-For the fiscal years ended June 30, 2019 and 2018, the university contributed 0.07 percent of PERS-covered payroll for Tier One and Tier Two plan members to fund the normal cost portion of RHIA benefits.
+For the fiscal years ended June 30, 2020, and 2019, the university contributed 0.07 percent and 0.07 percent, respectively, of PERS-covered payroll for Tier One and Tier Two plan members to fund the normal cost portion of RHIA benefits.
 In addition, the university contributed 0.43 percent of all PERS-covered payroll to amortize the unfunded actuarial accrued liability over a fixed period with new unfunded actuarial accrued liabilities amortized over 20 years.
-The required employer contribution were approximately \$130 and \$129 for the years ended June 30, 2019 and 2018, respectively.
+The required employer contribution were approximately \$142 and \$130 for the years ended June 30, 2020 and 2019, respectively.
 The actual contribution equaled the annual required contribution for the fiscal year.

-For the fiscal years ended June 30, 2019 and 2018, the university contributed 0.11 percent of PERS-covered payroll for Tier One and Tier Two plan members to fund the normal cost portion of RHIPA benefits.
+For the fiscal years ended June 30, 2020, and 2019, the university contributed 0.11 percent and 0.11 percent, respectively, of PERS-covered payroll for Tier One and Tier Two plan members to fund the normal cost portion of RHIPA benefits.
 In addition, the university contributed 0.38 percent of all PERS-covered payroll to amortize the unfunded actuarial accrued liability over a fixed period with new unfunded actuarial accrued liabilities amortized over 20 years.
-The required employer contribution were approximately \$120 and \$120 for the years ended June 30, 2019 and 2018, respectively.
+The required employer contribution were approximately \$130 and \$120 for the years ended June 30, 2020, and 2019, respectively.
 The actual contribution equaled the annual required contribution for the fiscal year.